Plastic and Climate Change

 Though 8% may not seem like a lot, in 2019 it was estimated that 850 million tonnes of greenhouse gases would be emitted into the atmosphere by global plastic production by the end of that year.
 This had an impact on climate change equivalent to 189 five-hundred-megawatt coal-fired power stations.

-A report published by the Centre For International Law (CIEL) titled Plastic & Climate: The Hidden Costs of a Plastic Planet concluded that the greenhouse gasses emitted from the plastic lifecycle threaten the ability for the global community to reach its goal of preventing the global temperatures from rising above 1.5°C.
+A report published by the Centre For International Law (CIEL) titled Plastic & Climate: The Hidden Costs of a Plastic Planet concluded that the greenhouse gasses emitted from the plastic lifecycle threaten the ability of the global community to reach its goal of preventing the global temperatures from rising above 1.5°C.

 What about littered plastic?